 Interesting facts about Essential Oils

 Those of us who use Essential Oils regularly are quite well aware of their many interesting properties and elements.
-However we rarely get to stop to consider the traditions and stories behind their uses in different cultures.
+However, we rarely get to stop to consider the traditions and stories behind their uses in different cultures.

 They have been mentioned in most of our sacred books and scrolls including the Bible, which for instance mentions Cedarwood some 40 times over its entirety.
 Even in Ancient Egypt, Egyptians studied herbs and used them in medicinal and religious ceremonies as early as 3500 B.C.
 We also know that they used Cinnamon in mummification!
-As we moved through to Medieval times, Black pepper was used as a currency in medieval Europe traded ounce for ounce for gold.
+As we moved through to Medieval times, Black pepper was used as a currency in medieval Europe traded ounce for gold.
 One story told is that Attila the Hun, leader of the Hunnic Empire, asked for 3,000 pounds of pepper as part of his ransom for the city of Rome!

-Learning the facts behind the Essential Oils we use is important as we learn to how to use them more carefully and appreciate the time they take to produce.
+Learning the facts behind the Essential Oils we use is important as we learn how to use them more carefully and appreciate the time they take to produce.

 More “serious” facts about Essential Oils 🙂

-- Essential oils are not really oils.
+- Essential oils are not oils.
 They do not contain the fatty acids that constitute what we would consider an actual oil.
-Valerie Gennari Cooksley, author of Aromatherapy: Soothing Remedies to Restore, Rejuvenate and Heal defines them as “highly concentrated plant constituents possessing potent medicinal and cosmetic qualities.”
+Valerie Gennari Cooksley, author of Aromatherapy: Soothing Remedies to Restore, Rejuvenate, and Heal defines them as “highly concentrated plant constituents possessing potent medicinal and cosmetic qualities.”
 However, I think Stephanie Tourles nailed it in Organic Body Care recipes when she said, “I consider essential oils the life force or the soul of the plant.”

-- Essential oils are miniscule in molecular size, which means they are absorbed well by the skin – making them perfect ingredients in personal care items intended to heal, soften, and nourish.
-However, they do not accumulate in the body over time – they simply offer up their healing properties and then pass on through.
+- Essential oils are minuscule in molecular size, which means they are absorbed well by the skin – making them perfect ingredients in personal care items intended to heal, soften, and nourish.
+However, they do not accumulate in the body over time – they offer up their healing properties and then pass on through.

 - Essential oils are wholly natural and cannot be patented; which means that you’ll never see them in a pharmaceutical drug.
 As such, you can expect that the vast majority of mainstream healthcare practitioners will never recommend oils as therapeutic alternatives to drugs.
 More importantly, because oils cannot be patented, drug companies will not waste money studying them.
 This limits our scientific knowledge of essential oils GREATLY, and the majority of what we know about them are things that have been passed down through thousands of years of personal use and experimentation.

 - Enormous amounts of plants are needed to produce essential oil.
-In fact, on the extreme end, it takes 4000 pounds of Bulgarian roses to produce 1 pound of oil.
+In fact, in the end, it takes 4000 pounds of Bulgarian roses to produce 1 pound of oil.
 Other plants like lavender only take 100 pounds of plant material to produce a pound of essential oil.
 Still, can you imagine how concentrated oils must be, in light of how many plants are used to produce them?

 Warning: Most oils should never be used undiluted on the skin.
-Instead, they should be combined with “real” oils (called carrier oils), waxes, butters, alcohols, or other diluting measures.
+Instead, they should be combined with “real” oils (called carrier oils), waxes, butter, alcohols, or other diluting measures.
 Because they’re so concentrated, if you don’t dilute, you may end up with an unfortunate reaction (and unhappy skin).

 Where can I buy my Essential Oils?

-If you love oils and want to benefit from using them regularly, I would like to show you how you can save by buying wholesale, please contact me for more information.
+If you love oils and want to benefit from using them regularly, I would like to show you how you can save by buying wholesale; please contact me for more information.